 It was the ideal of the town’s architect José Guardiola Picó in 1867, to enhance the traditional Spanish custom of the ‘paseo’. n evening stroll)

 Devoid of foreign tourist Alicante’s beaches have a distinctly local flavour that encompasses the main city beach in the centre and the Playa San Juan in an upmarket neighbourhood just to the north of the city.
 The Old Town has plenty to offer the intrepid tourist with its Baroque architecture and narrow alleyways where you are sure to find an unassuming bar offering a menu del dia for less than 12€.

 Here’s a few interesting tidbits of information about the city of Alicante:

 Where is Alicante?

-Alicante is located on the Mediterranean Sea in south-eastern Spain a one hour drive south of Valencia and 5 hours south of Barcelona.
+Alicante is located on the Mediterranean Sea in south-eastern Spain.
+Alicante is a one hour drive south of Valencia and 5 hours south of Barcelona.
 Alicante is on the Costa Blanca.

 History & Architecture in Alicante